-When the warm-up operation that follows reset release is finished, the CPU starts execution of the program from the reset vector address stored in addresses 0xFFFE to 0xFFFF.
+When the warm-up operation that follow reset release are finished, the CPU starts execution of the program from the reset vector address stored in addresses 0xFFFE to 0xFFFF.

-When a reset signal is input during the warm-up operation that follows reset release, the warm-up counter circuit is reset.
+When a reset signal is input during the warm-up operation that follow reset release, the warm-up counter circuit is reset.